 Audit a Course

-If you’d like to audit a course at the seminary, there are two paths available.
+If you would like to audit a course at the seminary, there are two paths available.

 Auditing as a non-degree student